yongduek/ieml/IRIS.md

     **Question:**
     1. Write your own method to separate `Iris-setosa` from others?
-        - Explain Verbally & Visually
+        - Explain Verbally & Visually.
+You don't have to be mathematical!
+        - Make a rule based on your (magnified) inspection on the visualization of the data distribution.
     1. What is your idea of separating out 'Iris-verginica' from others?
+    1. Write down the rules of your invention.
+Enumerate the the rules sequentially.
     1. From your theory, what is the species for the data [sl, sw, pl, pw] = [5.1, 3.5, 4.1, 1.55] ?